 Investigator Studies Program (MISP): Respiratory Syncytial Virus (RSV)

-Effective November 2020, the Respiratory Syncytial Virus (RSV) Investigator Initiated Studies Program (MISP) Committee will accept proposals within our current areas of interest (AOI) up to May 18, 2021.
-This is a competitive process that will be conducted by the RSV Vaccine MISP.
+Effective November 2022, the Respiratory Syncytial Virus (RSV) Investigator Initiated Studies Program (MISP) Committee will accept protocols within our current areas of interest (AOI) up to May 8, 2023.
+This is a competitive process that will be conducted by the RSV MISP Review Committee.
 Decisions will be made on the basis of scientific merit and strategic fit within the AOI.
 Please review the critical activities and abide by the timelines as outlined below.
 The program requests that investigators specify how they will support diversity in enrollment to include traditionally underrepresented minorities/ethnic groups.

 The following areas are of interest to Investigator Studies Program Committee:

-- Studies, including modeling, that address timing of RSV neutralizing mAb administration with respect to RSV season (including perennial transmission), infant age and/or associated risk factors for RSV disease.
+- Studies, including modeling, that address timing of RSV neutralizing mAb administration with respect to to maternal RSV vaccination, RSV season, transmission, infant age and/or associated risk factors for RSV disease.

-- Studies that advance the understanding of immune responses including correlates of immune protection (or levels that are judged protective for severe disease or even for sequelae) against RSV infection in infants, toddlers and young children, including maternal antibody, passive immunization and alterations due to underlying conditions.
+- Studies that advance the understanding of immune responses including correlates of immune protection (or levels that are judged protective for severe disease or even for sequelae) against RSV infection in infants, toddlers and young children, including maternal antibody, passive/active immunization, active vaccination (including novel vaccines and combinations), and alterations due to underlying conditions.

 - Studies evaluating RSV subgroup-specific (RSV A and RSV B) epidemiology, burden of illness and strain sequence heterogeneity of RSV infection in infants, toddlers and young children, especially very preterm and late preterm (29-35 weeks gestational age) infants and healthy near-full term (35+ weeks gestational age) infants in regions, countries or populations in which these data are limited

-- Studies examining the sensitivity and specificity of case definitions for RSV lower respiratory tract infection (LRTI), acute respiratory infection and disease severity.
+- Sensitivity and specificity of case definitions for RSV-associated lower respiratory tract infection, acute respiratory infection, bronchiolitis and disease severity.

-- Studies that advance the understanding of bacterial co-infection in RSV disease
+- Studies that advance the understanding of bacterial co-infection in RSV disease, including antimicrobial usage and AMR.

-- Primary data collection evaluating the incidence of all-cause respiratory infections and respiratory readmission after initial RSV admission
+- Primary data collection evaluating the population-based incidence of all-cause respiratory infections and respiratory readmission after initial RSV admission; healthcare-associated RSV in countries or regions where data are limited

 - Studies in infants to determine risk factors for recurrent wheezing/reactive airway following RSV infection, with attention to age at primary RSV infection and severity of RSV disease

-- Studies evaluating the incidence of medically-attended RSV, health care resource use and health-economic burden of RSV infection in infants and young children, especially very preterm and late preterm (22-35 weeks gestational age) infants and healthy near-full term (35+ weeks gestational age) infants in regions, countries or populations in which these data are limited.
-Can include studies to assess loss of work hours for parents/guardians and emotional stress
+- Studies evaluating the population-based incidence of medically-attended RSV, health care resource use and direct and indirect costs of RSV infection in infants and young children, especially very preterm and late preterm (22-35 weeks gestational age) infants and healthy near-full term (35+ weeks gestational age) infants in regions, countries or populations in which these data are limited.
+Can include studies that include loss of work hours for parents/guardians and emotional stress.

 Pediatrics and Adults

-- Studies that advance the understanding of immune response including correlates of immune protection against RSV infection in adults.
+- Studies that advance the understanding of immune response including correlates of immune protection against RSV infection in the elderly.

-- Studies that advance the understanding of how alterations of an established RSV immune response, including immune senescence, effect of the risk of new RSV acquisition and severity of disease by age and underlying medical conditions.
+- Studies that advance the understanding of how alterations of an established RSV immune response, including immune senescence, effect of the risk of new RSV acquisition (consider severity of disease by age and underlying medical conditions).

-- Studies that explore inter-relationships between RSV and SARS-CoV-2/COVID-19, especially studies that explore: (i) viral interference, (ii) shifts in RSV epidemiology, (iii) immunological markers of infection and disease, (iv) diagnosis of viral respiratory tract infection, (v) the role of metagenomics, transcriptomics and bio-informatics.
+- Inter-relationships between RSV and common respiratory viruses, especially studies that explore: (i) viral interference, (ii) shifts in RSV epidemiology, (iii) immunological markers of infection and disease, (iv) diagnosis of viral respiratory tract infection, (v) the role of metagenomics, transcriptomics and bio-informatics.

 - Studies that advance the understanding of bacterial co-infection and RSV, including epidemiology, impact on seasonal incidence rates, healthcare resource use and costs.